 Data

-With training data, the algorithm "learns" how many people an image contains.
+Using training data, the algorithm ‘learns’ how many people are in an image.

-In this dataset, we manually indicated (or "annotated") where people's heads are present in the image.
-These annotations were prepared in several stages, i.e. each annotation was checked once or several times and adjusted if necessary.
-In this way, we minimised the chance of errors in annotation.
-The aim is to measure how busy it is, not who is on the images.
-Only a limited number of municipal employees have rights to access this data.
+In this dataset, we have manually indicated (or ‘annotated’) where people’s heads are located in the image.
+These annotations were created in several stages, meaning that each annotation was checked once or several times and adjusted where necessary.
+In this way, we have minimised the risk of errors during annotation.
+The aim is to measure how busy it is, not to identify who is in the images.
+Only a limited number of municipal staff have access rights to this data.

 This dataset contains images from four cameras in the Arena area.
-It involves about 300 annotated images per camera.
-The number of people in the images ranges from 0 to 100.
-The cameras used for these images were hanging around the Amsterdam Arena at 10 to 15 metres height during data collection.
+It comprises approximately 300 annotated images per camera.
+The number of people in the images varies from 0 to 100.
+The cameras used for these images were mounted at a height of 10 to 15 metres around the Amsterdam Arena during data collection.

 Training data: Dam dataset

-This dataset contains about 1,000 images of Dam Square in Amsterdam.
-All these images were shot from the same location at the same angle.
-They are "stitched" images: the images from four different cameras have been merged into a single image.
-These images show between 0 and 200 people, and the circumstances are always very different.
-Think: weather conditions, lighting, time of day, reflections in the lens due to sunlight.
+This dataset contains approximately 1,000 images of Dam Square in Amsterdam.
+All these images were captured from the same location at the same angle.
+They are ‘stitched’ images: the images from four different cameras have been merged into a single image.
+These images show between 0 and 200 people, and the conditions vary greatly from one image to the next.
+Consider, for example: weather conditions, lighting, time of day, and reflections in the lens caused by sunlight.

-These sets contain annotations showing the locations of people's heads in the image.
+These datasets contain annotations indicating the locations of people’s heads in the image.

-'Shanghaitech Part A' This dataset contains 482 images of large groups of people (an average of 501.4 per image).
-These images were randomly collected from the internet.
+‘Shanghaitech Part A’ This dataset contains 482 images of large groups of people (an average of 501.4 per image).
+These images were collected at random from the internet.

-'Shanghaitech Part B' This dataset contains 716 images of groups of people (average 123.6 per image), captured by several cameras in the city of Shanghai, with different viewing angles.
+‘Shanghaitech Part B’ This dataset contains 716 images of groups of people (an average of 123.6 per image), captured by various cameras in the city of Shanghai, from different angles.

-The Municipality of Amsterdam did not collect the images from the Shanghaitech Crowd Counting dataset itself.
-They are freely available via the internet.
-This dataset is only used for training purposes.
+The City of Amsterdam did not collect the images in the Shanghaitech Crowd Counting dataset itself.
+They are freely available on the internet.
+This dataset is used solely for training purposes.

 Links to data sources